dawn-boy/obsidian-notes/Tech/Networking.md

 	- WPA3 is a secure protocol and is growing in usage as more WPA3 compatible devices are released
 	- WPA3 addresses the Authentication handshake vulnerability to KRACK attacks.
 It uses Simultaneous Authentication of Equals (SAE), a password-authenticated, cipher-key sharing agreement.
 This prevents attackers from downloading data from wireless network connections to their systems to attempt the decode.
 	- WPA3 has also increased encryption to 128-bit encryption.
 WPA3 enterprise mode offers 192-bit encryption.
+---
+# Firewall
+- a firewall is a network security device that monitors traffic to and from your network.
+It either allows traffic or blocks it based on a defined set of rules.
+- A firewall can use port filtering, which blocks or allows certain port numbers to limit unwanted communication
+- Stateful firewall keeps track of information passing through it and proactively filters out threats.
+It analysis the network traffic for characteristics and behaviour that appears suspicious and stops then from entering the network
+- Stateless firewall operates based on predefined rules and does not keep track of information from data packets
+- Next Generation Firewalls (NGFWs) are considered even more secure that Stateful firewall.
+They perform deep packet inspection, intrusion protection, threat intelligence
+## hardware firewall
+It inspects each data packet before it's allowed to enter the network
+## software firewall
+- It performs the same function of a hardware firewall except that it's not a physical device, instead it's a software program installed on a computer or a server.
+- it typically costs less than a hardware firewall and it doesn't take any extra space, but because it is a software, it will add some processing burden to the individual computer.
+- organisation might opt for cloud based firewall
+## cloud-based firewall
+Software firewalls that are hosted by a cloud service provider
+## Virtual Private Network (VPN)
+- a VPN is a network security service that changes your IP address and hides your virtual location so that your data is kept private when you're on a public network
+- VPNs also encrypts and encapsulates the data to preserve confidentiality.
+Encapsulation is the process of wrapping sensitive data in other data packets
+- encrypted data packets cannot be read by the routers and without the IP and MAC address of the destination, you won't be able to connect to the internet.
+Encapsulation solves this problem by wrapping the sensitivity data in other data packets that the routers can read.
+This allows the packets to reach its destination while still encrypts your personal data
+- A VPN also uses an encrypted tunnel which is unhackable without a cryptographic key.
+## network segmentation
+- A security technique in which the network is divided into segments.
+Each segments has it's own access permissions and security rules.
+### security zones
+- Security zones are a segment of a network that protects the internal network from the internet.
+They are a part of the network segmentation.
+- Security zones control who can access different segments of a network.
+They act as a barrier to internal networks, maintain privacy within corporate groups and prevent issues from spreading to the whole network
+- two types,
+	- uncontrolled zone
+			Any network outside the organization's control
+	- controlled zone
+		- A subnet that protects the internal network from the uncontrolled zone
+		- 3 layers to peel,
+			- Outer layer - Demilitarized zone (DMZ)
+				This layer contains the public facing services that can access the internet.
+This includes web servers, proxy servers, DNS servers, email and file servers, etc. The DMZ acts as a network perimeter to the internal network.
+			- Middle layer - Internal network
+				The internal network hosts private servers and data that the organisation needs to protect.
+			- Inner layer - Restricted layer
+				The restricted zone protects highly confidential data that is only accessible to employees with certain privileges Each layer is protected by a firewall to filter any unwanted traffic.
+		- A firewall
+		- DMZ layer
+		- A firewall
+		- Internal network
+		- A firewall
+		- Restricted layer